-- 5.2.4.1 The following degraded situations are related to this functional step: - 1.
-Failure to read the LTO balise group - 2.
-Failure of the STM to report state DA - 5.2.4.2 The consequence of degraded situation 1 is that the transition to level STM is not made for trains without an announcement.
-This can be mitigated by repeating the information in the LTO in other balises, but the need for that is limited due the redundancy in the announcement by balise groups and by the RBC and thus the train will anyway make the level transition.
-For locations where trains are performing start-of-mission, it is recommended to mitigate this by having LTA2 balise groups. - 5.2.4.3 The consequence of degraded situation 2 is that when the STM is detected as failed, the onboard will order the STM to Failure state and set the maximum STM speed to zero.
+5.2.4.1 The following degraded situations are related to this functional step:

+- 1. Failure to read the LTO balise group - 2.
+Failure of the STM to report state DA - 5.2.4.2 The consequence of degraded situation 1 is that the transition to level NTC is not made for trains without an announcement, e.g. degraded situation in mode SR. This can be mitigated by repeating the information in the LTO in other balises, but the need for that is limited due to the redundancy in the announcement by balise groups and by the RBC and thus the train will anyway make the level transition.
+For locations where trains nominally could pass the transition location without announcement, it is recommended to mitigate this by having LTA2 balise groups. - 5.2.4.3 The consequence of degraded situation 2 is that when the STM is detected as failed when in state HS, the onboard will order the STM to state Failure and the emergency brake is applied.
+The time T4 to report state DA, 5 seconds (see [SS035] 10.3.2.4 D16), could lead to additional requirements in the level NTC area, e.g. take into account additional time/distance that the national system is not active.

-5.3 General Recommendations for Transition to level STM
+5.3 General Recommendations for Transition to level NTC